Merrick School of Business Resources

 Each year, more than 1,500 UBalt students take advantage of one or more of the free services offered by the Achievement and Learning Center.

 Getting a job or advancing your career requires more than a degree.
 Employers want well-rounded graduates with professional attitudes and skills developed through experiences beyond the classroom.
 That is where the Career Center comes in.

-The Counseling Center delivers mental health services to UB students.
+The Counseling Center delivers mental health services to UBalt students.
 They promote personal growth and assist students with personal, social and academic concerns.

-The Center for Educational Access is committed to providing reasonable accommodations for students with documented disabilities and works to ensure access to all campus facilities and programs.
+The Office of Disability and Access Services is committed to providing reasonable accommodations for students with documented disabilities and works to ensure access to all campus facilities and programs.